 This all may sound like a lot of trouble to some people, but if it does, I beg you to ask yourself this question:

 ‘What am I doing to help myself, my family, my friends, my neighbors, and the future generations?’

-If your answer involves at least some degree of gardening, planting trees, keeping an eye on any water waste, or teaching others how to do these things, then thank you, and I applaud all you are doing.
-If your answer is, “Not a thing,” then I beg you to stop and really think about it for a while.
+If your answer involves at least some degree of gardening, planting trees, keeping an eye on any water waste, or teaching others how to do these things, then thank you.
+I applaud all you are doing.
+If your answer is, “Not a thing,” then I beg you to stop.
+Really think about it for a while.
 Think of the consequences of your actions down the line.
 Stop and look at a newborn baby, or a young child, and consider the world that he will continue to live in, long after you are gone.
 And if your life and joy is still based on having a bank account that is overflowing, go back to the top and re-read the quote.
 And when you finally figure it out, call me.
 I have some seeds I’ll share with you, as well as instructions on how to build a rain barrel.